 - 10 raspberry popsicles

-- 10 grams rose petals, biological fresh
+- 10 grams edible rose petals, organic, fresh or use pomegranate

 Instructions